duojs/watch/Readme.md

 # duo-watch

   Watch for any changes in the file dependency tree and rebuild from the entry file.
+This library is included in core.

 ## Installation